IBM, Remote-Work Pioneer, is Calling Thousands Of Employees Back To the Office

 Re: (Score:2)

-The first to quit are the good ones (Score:4, Insightful)
+The first to quit are the good ones (Score:5, Insightful)

 Every reorganization, every revamp, every change means that some people will not like it.
 And those that don't like it have two options: Grin and bear it, or hand in a resignation note.